nasa/webgs/README.md

 ### Playback

 Webgs uses the MAVProxy format for creating .tlog files for each flight.
-These files along with the Server logs, Icarous outputs, ardupilot outputs, and a text file containing all of the received mavlink messages are stored in the LogFiles directory.
+These files along with the Server logs, [ICAROUS](https://github.com/nasa/icarous) outputs, ardupilot outputs, and a text file containing all of the received mavlink messages are stored in the LogFiles directory.
 To playback a file, change the GCS Mode to Playback.
 Enter the file name in the text box.
 (It assumes files will be located in the LogFiles directory.)
 Click Start Playback.
 It may take a few seconds to load the file.

 Note: I would not recommend fast forwarding at the beginning of the file.
 If you miss the flight plan messages, a flight plan will not show up on the map.